 She has much to teach us all of her ways and is the one Goddess whose name I speak often asking for her depth of compassion to be mine, In this we are seeking forgiveness.
 And mostly the greatest lesson for us all in compassion and forgiveness is to oneself.
 The gift of self love in compassion and forgiveness.
 In your journey of wellness - the journey that is self love, raise your glass to Kuan Yin in salutation to you.

-Why Dandelion and Mint?
+Why Reishi and Chamomile?